munificent/craftinginterpreters/book/a-map-of-the-territory.md

 used to compile it.
 So those are *compilers* for C.

 In older versions of Matz' canonical implementation of Ruby, the user ran Ruby from source.
-The implementation parsed it and ran it directly by traversing the syntax tree.
+The implementation parsed it and executed it directly by traversing the syntax tree.
 No other translation occurred, either internally or in any user-visible form.
 So this was definitely an *interpreter* for Ruby.

 But what of CPython?
 When you run your Python program using it, the code is